 On that ground, every year, the Awwwards team picks up the best websites, designers, studios, agencies, developers, e-commerce, and mobile projects to award.
 For that goal, a special website for voting, Awwwards of the Year, is created, each year by a different team that is also an Awwwards resident.
 In 2020, Awwwards made it together with Tubik.

 Traditionally, the design process started much before the first line was put on paper or the first pixel on the screen.
 Everything began with calls and discussions on the clients’ vision as well as the thorough research of the Annual Awwwards websites of the previous years.
 Take a look at one of the mood boards collected in the process.

-So, the design process started and the first stage required the search of the general concept.
-Here’s a look at some of the ideas our designers developed and tried, some monochromatic while others using colors and gradients, some playing with the quite sharp color contrast while others playing on nuances.
+So, the design process started and the first stage required the search for the general concept.
+Here’s a look at some of the ideas our designers developed and tried, some monochromatic while others using colors and gradients, some playing with a quite sharp color contrast while others playing on nuances.

 Having discussed them with the Awwwards team, we’ve decided upon the concept based on a dark background, prominent and bold but also sophisticated typography, and the main pattern uniting all the pages and adding creative vibes to the interaction process.

 As Tubik is well-known for the bright graphics and diversity of illustration styles integrated into branding and interface designs, the initial stage of the search for a background was also focused on probing that direction.
 It resulted in several concepts of illustration styles that could work effectively for shaping the pattern applicable to different screen formats and the needs of the general design concept.